b23prodtm/kubespray/README.md

     sed "$ s/$/ cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1/" /boot/firmware/cmdline.txt | sudo tee /boot/firmware/cmdline.txt
     reboot

+I see the msg: "Timed out (12s) waiting for privileges escalation"

+The ansible_user or --become_user must gain root privileges without password authentication.
+That's simply to edit the sudoers and add NOPASSWD: ALL to %admin and %sudo user group.
+E.g. from ansible host shell :

+    ssh <ansible_user>@<bastion-ip> 'sudo visudo; sudo reboot'

 - I may not be able to build a playbook on Arm, armv7l architectures Issues with systems such as Rasbian 9 and the Raspberries first and second generation.
 There are some issue kubernetes-sigs/kubespray#4261 to obtain 32 bits binary compatibility on those systems.
 Please post a comment if you find a way to enable 32 bits support for the kubernetes stack.